CityOfZion/neo-compiler-docker/README.md

 - Each provide a cross-platform mechanism for compiling [NEO](https://neo.org/) smart contracts
 - No need to setup NEO development environment 🎉

+## Usage

+Each image has a README within the directory, which describes how to use it.
+Please note that for security reasons, all Docker images have to first be built locally.

 ## Images

 ### neoj-builder